aphyr/distsys-class/README.markdown

     - "We achieved 99.999 apdex for the year"
   - And on finer timescales!
     - "Apdex for the user service just dropped to 0.5; page ops!"
-- Ideally: integral of suffering inflicted by your service?
+- Ideally: integral of happiness delivered by your service?

 ## Consistency